nojacko/game-off-2012/README.md

 ### Zombies
 They can smell you.
 They'll hunt you down wherever you are.
 You cannot hide!

-They'll start spawning once every 6 seconds (level 1), for ever 10 spawns 1/2 second is taken away until it reaching 1 second (level 10).
+They'll start spawning once every 6 seconds (level 1).
+For every 10 spawns, half a second is taken away until it reaches 1 second (level 10) between spawns.

 ### Cloning
-The cloning maching is still on and it has you're DNA on file.
+The cloning maching is still on and it has your DNA on file.
 Every 30 seconds it'll produce a clone of you (maximum of 5 players at anyone time).

 ## Controls
 * Select player (blue) by either clicking it or via the left hand menu.